masoncusack/BuildYourOwnAPI/README.md

 Notes:

-- If you are comfortable with the use and purpose of Flask and Docker and are just looking for the exact steps to deployment on Azure, skip to Step 4.
+- If you are comfortable with the use and purpose of Flask and Docker and are just looking for the exact steps to deployment on Azure, <a href="https://github.com/masoncusack/buildyourownapi#step-4-pushing-your-built-image-to-docker-hub">skip to Step 4</a>.

 - If you notice mistakes, details left out, are unsuccessful in using this guide, or wish to ask me a question, please go via the usual GitHub routes to request changes, or <a href="https://twitter.com/masoncusack">tweet me</a>.